 The core Kilo Code extension is still Apache 2.0 and still free.
 That part has not changed.
 What changed is the economics around it.

 KiloClaw (the cloud-hosted agent service) is where the cost stacking starts.
-At $9/mo standard ($4 first month), it is not outrageous on its own.
-But to use it meaningfully, you need KiloPass credits for inference through Kilo Gateway.
-That is another $19-199/mo depending on usage.
-You might also have your own API keys on top.
+At $55/mo standard or $51/mo on the 6-month Commit plan ($306 upfront), with a 1-day free trial, it is a meaningful line item on its own.
+To use it well, you also need KiloPass credits for inference through Kilo Gateway: another $19 to $199/mo depending on usage.
+You might also bring your own API keys on top.
 The “open source BYOK extension” framing does not quite match the bill at the end of the month anymore.

 There is also the architecture question.
 Kilo Code is an extension.
 It lives inside VS Code or JetBrains.
 For developers who want a standalone AI coding environment, something that is not layered on top of another editor, the extension model has always been a constraint, not just a feature.